 Just before 2010 began, I swore I would lose all this excess weight before I turned 30 in June.
 I did lose weight … and kept it off … but I didn’t lose the mass of weight I intended.
 Heck, I really didn’t come close.

 Still, recently several of my friends have mentioned that I look thinner these days.
 It’s always nice to hear that.
 And those pictures from Cape Cod?
 They are a vast improvement over last year.
 But 2010 isn’t over yet.
-There is still time for me to make a difference in not only my weight, but also And some simple changes can put me (or anyone) on the right path again.
+There is still time for me to make a difference.
+And some simple changes can put me (or anyone) on the right path again.
 Choosing fruits and veggies over sweets.
 Sticking to lean proteins.
 Exercising more.
 I can do it.

 When it comes to healthy choices, choosing baked over fried is generally a good idea.
 Choosing sweet potatoes over white potatoes?
 Also a good idea.
 According to World’s Healthiest Foods, sweet potatoes are rich in vitamins A and C, both antioxidants, as well as a number of other nutrients.
 So, these baked sweet potato fries?
 Perfect.

 Almost three years ago, I started making sweet potato fries (successfully) at home.
 Shawn, who swore he’d never like them, fell in love with sweet potatoes.
 It was a life-changing moment for our family (Shawn, for his part, has become way more open-minded about food over the years).

 It’s been a while since I came up with a new seasoning mix for our sweet potato fries, so I decided to work on that recently.
 The idea of barbecue (think along the lines of barbecue potato chips) popped into my head.
 I couldn’t seem to escape it.
 So, I got to work.